-4-9.
 Interim Measures

-Upon receipt of a complaint under this chapter, the university may determine whether immediate, interim measures are necessary to protect the complainant from further harassment prior to completion of the investigation and resolution of the complaint.
+Upon receipt of a complaint of sexual or interpersonal violence, the university may determine whether immediate, interim measures are necessary to protect the complainant from further harassment prior to completion of the investigation and resolution of the complaint.
 Appropriate steps may include, but are not limited to, separating the respondent from the complainant, adjusting schedules, placing an employee on administrative leave, providing counseling, and/or taking other action per WAC 172-121-140.
-If the university makes a preliminary determination that conduct in violation of this chapter has created a hostile work or learning environment, the university will take immediate action to stop the harassment, prevent its recurrence, and address its affects.
+If the university makes a preliminary determination that conduct in violation of this chapter has created a hostile work or learning environment, the university will take immediate action to stop the harassment, prevent its recurrence, and address its effects.